gcallah/MiscWriting/VoiceOfCommunity/voices.md

 Gene Callahan

-I recently reviewed Robert Nisbet's *The Social Philosophers*, an important book that was published in 1973, but that was unfortunately out of print for many years until the efforts of editor Luke Sheahan saw a new edition come out this year.
-Here I would like to expand upon the insights I gained from Nisbet's book by bringing it into a conversation with another, related conception.
+I recently reviewed Robert Nisbet's *The Social Philosophers*.
+This is an important book, first published in 1973.
+But unfortunately it was out of print for many years, until the efforts of editor Luke Sheahan saw a new edition come out this year.
+Here I would like to expand upon the insights I gained from Nisbet's book by bringing it into dialogue with another a second image.
 I will begin by summarizing Nisbet's contribution.

 The backdrop of Nisbet's contemplation of the social philosphers is the kinship community.
 All of the earliest human communities were based upon kin relations and ruled by tradition, as